twigyard/twigyard/docs/docs/middlewares/locale.md

 locale         | string | The locale name used for the current request (i.e. en_US).

 #### Note
-It is possible return error pages according the locale.
-Add into `src/templates` new directories according locale (eg. `en_US`) and there keeps error pages.
+It is possible return localized error pages.
+Add locale specific directories into `src/templates` (eg. `en_US`) and put the error pages there.